transcend-information/ECMRecorder/README.md

 - Requires at least one camera whose device name contains `ECM100`.
 - Supports resolution switching.
 - Displays HUD status, FPS, and current output file name.
+- The preview crosshair can be toggled on and off from the UI.

 ### 2. Recording and timestamp overlay